ahmedmahovac/FrontendAssignmentRubicon/README.md

 # Implementation details worth mentioning

 - I've made an assumption that top 10 movies/tv shows won't change between two consecutive app openings (so I store them locally).
-That's how I understood assignment description.
 - Some movies/tv shows have trailer videos which are unavailable through player (for example, youtube private videos).
 There isn't an easy way available to cover that case so I left it like that.
-- Context is used for state management
-- Only functional components are used (including stateful components)
-- ESLint was used throughout development process
 - App si fully responsive
-- No tests were made